Hrishikesh332/Drug-Inhibitor-Cancer-Treatment/README.md

   - Performs **structural integrity checks** to ensure the data (e.g., gene dependency, gene expression, or netexpress features) is correctly formatted and free from errors that could introduce leakage.
   - Conducts **correlation analysis** to detect and mitigate highly correlated features that might bias predictions.

+---

-## Baseline Results
+## Baseline:
-This section summarizes baseline results for traditional machine learning models compared against **TranSynergy** and **Biomining Neural Network**.
-Baselines for TranSynergy are evaluated on a stable validation set (using the same train, validation, and test splits as the original code).
-For Biomining, baselines are evaluated via inner cross-validation on outer fold 1.
+We implemented traditional machine learning models in main.py and traditional_ml.py for drug synergy prediction in breast cancer.
+The baseline models used for benchmark are **CatBoost, Random Forest, SVM, Decision Tree, Ridge Regression, and k-NN** for deep learning approaches.
+The main.py script supports two modes: TranSynergy (using a fixed train-validation-test split with test fold 4 and evaluation fold 0) and Biomining (using nested cross-validation with inner folds 1–3 on outer fold 1).
+The traditional_ml.py script trains these models by iterating over a parameter grid defined in its get_model method (e.g., learning rates, tree depth), performing up to 15 iterations with a 60-second timeout per model for efficient fitting.
+Performance is evaluated using mean squared error, Pearson, and Spearman correlations, logged via Weights & Biases..

 ### Process Overview
-Baseline models are trained by iterating over a parameter grid defined in `baselines/traditional_ml.py` (see `get_model` method).
-A maximum of 15 iterations are performed, with a 60-second timeout per model to ensure efficient fitting.
+Baseline models are trained by iterating over a parameter grid defined in `baselines/traditional_ml.py` (see `get_model` method)

 To replicate baseline results:
 1. Install dependencies for both `drug_combination` and `predicting_synergy_nn` projects.